mwpdesign/PP2/memory-bank/activeContext.md

 ### Active Decisions
 1. **Authentication & User Management**
    - Complete 8-role user system is finalized and operational
-   - Role-based dashboard routing is working correctly
+   - Role-based dashboard routing is working correctly with all conflicts resolved
    - JWT token validation and profile endpoint integration is complete
+   - Logout functionality restored across all user roles
-   - **Focus**: System is ready for production use with proper authentication
+   - **Status**: System is ready for production use with proper authentication and navigation

 2. **Order Management System**
    - Frontend workflow (Pending → Preparing → Shipped) is finalized.